elm/projects/README.md

 Tests are often heirarchical, so we can have things organized by top-level test suites.
 Those turn green if every sub-test is green.
 If any sub-test fail, we can navigate down the heirarchy until we get the particulars of that exact test.

 Again, we can have speed statistics, so if some tests are super slow it is easy to discover and work on.

+## In-browser REPL

+This connects back to the Elm Reactor navigation progress a bit, but it can be done totally independently as well.

+Some modules are best examined with the time-traveling debugger, others are best examined by poking around with certain functions.
+It would be extremely cool if we had an in-browser REPL so that we could do either.
+This would let us show `Element` and `Html` values really easily!

+This is super free-form.
+Maybe inspiration can come from iPython.